mattiasholm/drinks/recipes/Caipiroska.md

 ## Instructions:
 - Cut off the ends of the lime and slice it lengthwise
 - Cut away the pith and slice each half in quarters
+- Rub lime peel around the glass
 - Add raw sugar
-- Muddle the lime to extract the juice and dissolve the sugar
+- Muddle the lime
 - Add crushed ice and stir
 - Add vodka